hydna/hydna-unity-chicken-demo/README.md

 ## Installation

-Open the **Assets/ChickenHydnaDemo.unity** file and build the project for Macosx, Windows or linux.
+Open the **Assets/ChickenHydnaDemo.unity** file and build the project for MacOSX, Windows or linux.

 ## Usage